Select your language

 2022: Prof. Dr. Uta Jappe has been continuously listed in Focus-Gesundheit among Germany's top physicians from 122 specialties since 2017

-2023 and 2024: Prof Dr. Uta Jappe is one of the excellent specialists in the STERN Doctors List 2024 in the area of food intolerances.
+2023, 2024 and 2025: Prof Dr. Uta Jappe is one of the excellent specialists in the STERN list of Germany`s top physicians 2025 in the area of food intolerances.

 2024